 As a concrete example, suppose a company would like to enforce spending limits on its employees.
 For business reasons, they do not want employees to be able to learn their precise spending limit, which might reveal confidential information about their position and rank within the company.
 For example, an employee Alice might only be allowed to create spending requests for at most \$500.
 In this case, Alice's company could issue a constrained key to Alice that restricts her to only being able to compute MACs for messages which contain her name and whose spending requests do not exceed \$500.
 If Alice attempts to create a MAC for a spending request that either exceeds \$500 or is not bound to her name, then the computed MAC will not pass verification.
 Moreover, privacy of the constrained key ensures that Alice cannot tell if the MAC she constructed is valid or not with respect to the master verification key.
 Hence, without interacting with the verifier, Alice learns nothing about her exact spending limit.
-A key advantage in this scenario is that the purchase authorizer who holds the master verification key does not need to keep track of the spending limits for each employee, since they are already encoded and enforced in the constrained MAC keys.
+A key advantage in this scenario is that the verifier, who is issued a constrained key3 from the offline key distributor, is able to verify Alice's requests without knowing or learning anything about her spending limits.